There are 2 types of divorce in Singapore:

-The common areas of agreement are usually centered on the following:
+The common areas of agreement are usually centred on the following:

 (a) What is the ground of divorce?

-Do you and your spouse agree that divorce is to proceed on one party’s unreasonable behaviour, adultery, desertion or separation?
+Do you and your spouse agree that divorce proceeds on one party’s unreasonable behaviour, adultery, desertion or separation?

 (b) Who has the children?